ammar-ahmed22/zsquared/README.md

 ### 📥 Issues
 Feel free to raise an [issue](https://github.com/ammar-ahmed22/zsquared-client/issues) with any bugs, features or design changes!

-### 📄 License
-This project is proprietary and confidential.
-Unauthorized copying of files, via any medium, is strictly prohibited.

 All Rights Reserved (Ammar Ahmed, 2024)